-The future of journalism is collaborative, we will need many partners: by necessity and desire, journalists will increasingly work with each other and with people from disciplines.
+The future of journalism is collaborative.
+It will need many partners: by necessity and desire, journalists will increasingly work with each other and with people from disciplines.
 Some of those disciplines are obvious and ubiquitous, some not so.

-At any one time my content partners may just as well include an economist or a financial planner as an UX expert, a coder and web designer.
-And that’s before we get the various streams of investors and supporters.
+At any one time my current partners may well include an economist, an UX expert, a developer and web designer.
+It will include peers, friends and strangers.

-Instead, I have spent the past few years — in the spare time from my day job — trying to work out how to harness the digital tools on hand (and those coming) for the mutual benefit of journalists, editors and audience.
+I have spent the past few years trying to work out how to harness the digital tools on hand (and those coming) for the mutual benefit of journalists, editors and audience.
 In late 2011, during my time as publisher and editor-in-chief of the Herald, I took time out as a fellow of Sydney University.
 The resulting keynote speech was my first attempt to delve into this issue.
 It was a scratch on the surface, a flea bite on the elephant.

-Back in the day, as journalism student, I first came across New Journalism and fell under its narrative spell.
-The writings of Wolfe, Capote, Hunter S., and later Janet Malcolm remain a source of great joy and inspiration.
+Back in the day, as a journalism student in the 1980s, I came across New Journalism and fell under its narrative spell.
+The writings of Wolfe, Capote, Hunter S, and later Janet Malcolm remain a source of joy and inspiration.

-But what’s needed now is a newer and broader journalism that yes, is about the content (in many forms, in many platforms) but is also deeply and urgently concerned about the business model.
-I have been very fortunate to have worked inside of big media during a time when, by dint of controlling scarcity, big media had plenty of money and influence.
-It still has plenty of influence across markets.
-And it still makes money.
+But what’s needed now is a newer and broader journalism that yes, is about the content (in many forms, in many platforms) but is deeply and urgently concerned about the business model.
+I have been fortunate to have worked inside of large media companies during a time when, by dint distribution, they had plenty of money and influence.

 As we all know, the game has changed.
 We now live in an age of media abundance, decadence even: the biggest publisher in the world is Facebook.
 It’s not a media company.
 It’s a platform.
 But it’s the waterhole around which millions of people gather for their news.